YOUR QUESTIONS ANSWERED

 Fill out Questionnaire

-Celeste asked me what I was looking for in a family for my baby boy and didn’t stop giving me options until I knew I had found the right couple.
+Celeste asked me what I was looking for in a family for my baby boy and didn’t stop finding me new options until I knew I had found the right couple.
 She encouraged me to get to know the family and to spend time with my son at the hospital.
 I was so scared about how it was all going to work, but Celeste kept talking me through it (over and over and over again!) until I finally felt comfortable.

 - JESSICA